Package 'markovDP'

 • state_cnt: State counts.

 • trajectories: A data.frame with the trajectories.
 Each row contains the episode id, the time step, the state s, the chosen action a, the reward r, and the next state s_prime.
-Trajectories are only returned for return_trajectories = TRUE.
+Trajectories are only returned for trajectories = TRUE.

 Author(s)